“We seek to preserve what is grown in the vineyard without embellishment or winemaker artefact.”

 The McCallums’ dream was to produce unique, high-quality wines that age beautifully.
 It has been our focus ever since.

-Dry River is now a dedicated team of six.
-With small vineyards and limited production each year, we continue to sell directly to our loyal club members first and foremost.
+With small vineyards and limited production each year, Dry River continues to sell directly to its loyal club members first and foremost.

 The Martinborough Terrace

 Named for one of South Wairarapa’s earliest sheep stations, Dry River rests on the arid, gravelly, free-draining soils of the Martinborough Terrace.
 Our founder, Dr Neil McCallum and his friend, soil scientist Dr Derek Milne, discovered the area – just 5km in radius – had everything their favourite wines needed: a temperate climate, low rainfall, and free-draining gravelly soils.